 - “This program completely exceeded my expectations.
 The games had such a deeper purpose in teaching skills that are difficult for students with autism to master.
 As a teacher, I was impressed with the creativity of the games and the thought put into the skills taught.”

-CCT’s residencies are supported by longstanding partner, the Polk Bros Foundation.
+CCT’s residencies are supported by our longstanding partner, the Polk Bros Foundation.

 Support Chicago Children’s Theatre by Making a Donation Now.

-If you have questions about CCT’s general education residency programming please contact our Director of Education & Community Programs, Dexter Ellis, at email@example.com or by calling (312) 374-8828.
+If you have questions about CCT’s general education residency programming, please contact our Director of Education & Access Programs, Sam Mauceri, at firstname.lastname@example.org or by calling (312) 374-8828.